evanwill/refine-lessons/openrefine-urls.md

 To get started after completing *Example 1*, click the *Open* button in the upper right.
 A new tab will open with the Refine start project view.
-The tab with the *Example 1* project can be left open without impacting performance.
+The tab with the Sonnets project can be left open without impacting performance.
-Select *Create project*, and Get Data From *Clipboard*.
-Paste this CSV into the text box:
+Create a project from *Clipboard* by pasting this CSV into the text box:

 ```
 state,year